anshulgarg19/inter_process_comm_algos/README.md

 # inter_process_comm_algos
-Implementation of different algorithms for bidirectional interprocess communication where both the process can send and receive data.
+Implementation of different algorithms for bidirectional interprocess communication where both the processes can send and receive data.
+1. Using Pipes